MODEL PORTFOLIO

 • Tencent's leading Internet platforms in China include Weixin/WeChat (online messaging), QQ Instant Messenger (online messaging), Tencent Games (gaming), Tencent Video/Weixin Video Accounts (video platforms), WeChat Pay (payments), and Tencent Cloud.
 The combined monthly average users (MAU) of Weixin and Wechat reached 1.40 bn as of 31 March 2025.

-• In 4Q24, 46% of revenues came from Value Added Services (which consist of Domestic Games, International Games, and Social Networks), 33% came from FinTech and Business Services (e.g. commercial payments and cloud), 19% from Online Advertising and 2% from Others.
+• In 3Q25, 50% of revenues came from Value Added Services (which consist of Domestic Games, International Games, and Social Networks), 30% came from FinTech and Business Services (e.g. commercial payments and cloud), and 19% from Online Advertising.

 Risk & Catalysts